carmineos/fivem-vstancer/README.md

 Open the `postbuild.bat` and edit the path of the resource folder.
 If in Debug configuration, the post build event will copy the following files to the specified path: the built assembly of the script, the `config.ini`, the `__resource.lua`.

 ### Requirements
-The script uses [MenuAPI](https://github.com/TomGrobbe/MenuAPI) by Vespura to render the UI, it uses FiveM built-in resource dependency, so the script will only work if MenuAPI resource is found and running.
+The script uses [MenuAPI](https://github.com/TomGrobbe/MenuAPI) by Vespura to render the UI, ~~it uses FiveM built-in resource dependency, so the script will only work if MenuAPI resource is found and running~~ and comes already with a built assembly so that it's ready to use.

 ### Credits